Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

 Multiple Daisy Seeds will appear as USB-MIDI devices with the name "Daisy Seed Built in" and the device number.
 Audio output/input is thru the built-in audio codec.

-+ Upgraded DaisySP with Infrasonic MoogLadder Filter code.
++ Upgraded DaisySP with more efficient MoogLadder Filter code.
 + Added synthesized PW using the VASynth::RAMP wave.
 + Added Param Switch and Data Entry Slider.
 + Added QSPI storage for eight user patches.
 Made eight selectable presets.